 What happened in Kentucky is all too common.
-Thirty-four jurisdictions allow competitors to intervene in the application process to object to applications.
+Most jurisdictions allow competitors to intervene in the application process to object to applications.
+Hospitals and existing healthcare providers know that CON programs give them a competitive advantage by allowing them to block competitors from ever offering new services.
+That's why they fight to keep CON laws on the books.